 What follows will form part of a post tentatively titled “GMP Technical Writing”.
-The larger post will incorporate aspects of Writing Technical Reports and The Need for Documentation and detail the hierarchy of documents within a Quality Management System, what information goes where and how to conduct buisiness process mapping.
+The larger post will incorporate aspects of Writing Technical Reports and The Need for Documentation and detail the hierarchy of documents within a Quality Management System, what information goes where and how to conduct business process mapping.
 I’m tossing up on whether to present this as a series of posts or as some sort of presentation style document (pdf or Powerpoint).
+Continue reading

 The purpose of an internal audit is to ensure the compliance of the process or processes being audited.
 That the documented procedure is followed, justified, validated.
 That the operators carrying out the process are trained and have a strong understanding of the process.